decentration/decentration/README.md

 - We're currently working on Bagpipes, the place to build dapps with no-code... using an awesome drag and drop interface...
 Zapier is like a "Bagpipes for Web2" : P. This project is a startup that has received multiple grants and has engaged multiple communties, particularly Polkadot and substrate based chains...

 # What are we interested in?
 - We're interesting in designing new computing infrastructure at the assembly level, from first principles.
-(This was prior to the [JAM Paper](https://graypaper.com), but now JAM has arrived as a protocol design we are thinking how we can contribute to release coherent performant decentralised computing.
+(This was prior to the [JAM Paper](https://graypaper.com), but now JAM has arrived as a protocol design we are thinking how we can contribute to realise coherent performant decentralised computing.

 - We're also interested in autonomous agents with decentralised values to produce novel decentralised organisms.
 Essentially blockchains that have autonomous agents powered by AI, LLMs (GPT).